 A minimalistic approach to training makes a lot of sense, especially if you don’t have much time to spend in the gym.
 To make sure that you don’t leave any important muscle groups out, I’ll give you an overview of what the bare bones of every training plan should include:

-- Hip hinge: knee and hip extension should be your goal.
+- Hip hinge: knee flexion and hip extension should be your goal.
 Common examples are: deadlifts, kettlebell swings and good mornings.

 - Horizontal pull: to target the “upper” part of your back.
 Use all rowing exercises, rear delt flyes, band pull aparts and face pulls.